 AT the start of the test UE connected to DL TCI state 0 and UL TCI state 0.

 Index of CSI-RS#1 is configured for UE as PUSCH-PathlossReferenceRS-Id-r17 which is indicated in TCI-UL-State-r17 of uplink TCI state 1.
 CSI-RS#1 is QCLed typeD with SSB#1.
-UE does not maintain CSI-RS#1 as pathloss RS before the uplink TCI state switching.
+UE is assumed to maintain CSI-RS#1 as pathloss RS before the uplink TCI state switching.

 The test consists of two time periods, T1 and T2.
 During T1, only the SSB associated with DL TCI state-0 and UL TCI state 0 is transmitted.
 At the beginning of T2, transmission of the SSB 1 associated with UL TCI state 1 starts.
 The UE conducts periodic L1-RSRP (i.e., SSB-Index-RSRP) reporting for SSB0 and SSB1.
 In slot n, which is within 1280ms after UE receiving both SSB0 and SSB1, and after reporting valid results for both the SSB0 and the SSB1, the UE receives a MAC-CE indicating a TCI state switch to UL TCI state 1.